In the latest Superman Homepage Member Poll we asked you the following question:

 Here’s the complete voting breakdown:

-Be sure to get involved in the new Member Poll available near the bottom of the front page of our website.
+Be sure to get involved in the new poll available near the bottom of the front page of our website.